AlirezaSamari/NEAR_Megadashboard_MetricsDAO/README.md

 # NEAR_Megadashboard_MetricsDAO
- This app is made for Metriccs DAO.
+ This app is made for Metrics DAO contest.